vaikunth-coder27/avsd_gilbert_cell/README.md

 - <a href='https://esim.fossee.in/home' target="_blank"> **eSim** </a>

     - **eSim** (previously known as Oscad / FreeEDA) is a free/libre and open source EDA tool for circuit design, simulation, analysis and PCB design.
-It is an integrated tool built using free/libre and open source software such as **KiCad, Ngspice and GHDL**. eSim is released under GPL.
+It is an integrated tool built using free/libre and open source software such as **KiCad, ngspice and GHDL**. eSim is released under GPL.

     - **eSim** offers similar capabilities and ease of use as any equivalent proprietary software for schematic creation, simulation and PCB design, without having to pay a huge amount of money to procure licenses.
 Hence it can be an affordable alternative to educational institutions and SMEs.
 It can serve as an alternative to commercially available/licensed software tools like OrCAD, Xpedition and HSPICE.